ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 For inline hardware and inline model custom devices with a large number of channels, it’s more efficient to read and write channel data using block data references.
 Use the following VIs to work with block data references.
 Custom Device API.lvlib » Templates » RT Driver VIs » Inline» Inline Driver Utilities » Channel Data References » NI VeriStand…

-•	Get Channel Block Data References
+•	Get Channel Block Data References<br />
-•	Get Channel Values by Block Data Reference
+•	Get Channel Values by Block Data Reference<br />
-•	Set Channel Values by Block Data Reference
+•	Set Channel Values by Block Data Reference<br />

 ![](images/Recall_the_Initialization_code.JPG)
 Recall the Initialization code that generates a list of output channel references.